ln-komandur/linux-utils/Firefox-Safe-Settings.md

-Type `about:profiles` in the address bar and view the location of the profiles
+Type [`about:profiles`](about:profiles) in the address bar and view the location of the profiles

-Type `about:preferences`  in the address bar to edit the following settings
+Type [`about:preferences`](about:preferences)  in the address bar to edit the following settings

 Also refer [Back up and restore information in Firefox profiles](https://support.mozilla.org/en-US/kb/back-and-restore-information-firefox-profiles)

-Do no track signal
-  - Select
-    - Always

 - Forms and Autofill
   - Uncheck
     - Autofill credit cards
     - Autofill addresses

+- Search Bar - Add search bar in toolbar

+- Do no track signal
+  - Select
+    - Always
+    -
-- Address Bar
+- Address Bar - Firefox Suggest
-  - Suggest
+  - Check
-    - Browsing history,
+    - Browsing history
-    - book marks,
+    - Bookmarks
-    - open tabs,
+    - Open tabs
-    - top sites
+    - Top sites
-    - search engine
+    - Search engine
   - Uncheck
     - Suggestion from the web
     - Suggestions from sponsors